technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 Remember when IT was the gatekeeper, controlling every server and process?
 Those days are gone.
 Today, business units can spin up cloud services with a credit card.
 IT’s role is evolving rapidly.

-Traditional IT Service Management (ITSM) frameworks—built for on-premises, manual environments—can’t keep up with the speed and flexibility that modern organizations demand.
+Traditional IT Service Management (ITSM) frameworks - built for on-premises, manual environments - can’t keep up with the speed and flexibility that modern organizations demand.

 **MSM flips the script:**
 Instead of just keeping the lights on, IT becomes a strategic partner, driving agility, innovation, and outcomes that matter to the business.